JunShong99/JavaFinalProject/README.md

 ## Introduction
 This is a program regarding Covid-19.
 Our Program consists of the function to add, edit, delete, and search the data from 5 countries which are Malaysia, China, Indonesia, Thailand and Singapore.
 Besides, our program enables user to print the txt file, open the setting and open the file which gives a lot of advantage to the user.
 In our program, we have used inheritance,interface implement, Graphic User Interface, Exception, Array List and File IO.
 ## User manual
-1. The user can add the data to the table and text file.
+1. User can add the data to the table and text file.
-2. If user would like to edit the data,user have to choose the data from the table and edit in the text field, after editing the text file in the text field, the user have to click the edit button to save the edited data.
+2. If user would like to edit the data, user have to choose the data from the table and edit in the text field, after editing the text file in the text field, the user have to click the edit button to save the edited data.
 3. When user add the data such as cases, death, and recovery in the aphabet form, the message will request the input in number(integer form).
 4. User can click the enlarge button to view the death and recovery in the table.
 5. User can open the file explorer by clicking the menu above, print the text file in physical printer, open the setting.